Nights-Software/ns-docs/resources/naturalDisasters.md

 1. Carefully read the instructions given in natural_disasters/config/config.lua, it offers you all kinds of customization options!

-1. Weather script compatibility is found in 3 resources: qb-weathersync, cd_easytime and vSyncR.
+1. Weather script compatibility is found in 3 resources: qb-weathersync, cd_easytime (No longer supported) and vSyncR.
 We have made edits of these open source assets and offer you these for free.
 Claim them via our discord in a channel called #free-files!
 Click the button below this page to join the discord.

 ## Exports